-With acknowledgement of such past institutional racism including use of restrictive covenants, the Town is poised to take a new look at planning outlooks and actions to achieve a wider diversity of residents while also supporting expansion of housing opportunities.
-This historic community is experiencing another transition, moving away from a somewhat isolated and insulated single-family community, to a community with a commitment to encourage and welcome new residents and neighbors, broadening the opportunities for sharing the historic and cultural resources, and the natural environment of Washington Grove.
+With acknowledgement of such past institutional racism, including use of restrictive covenants, the Town of Washington Grove is poised to take a new look at planning outlooks and actions to achieve a wider diversity of residents while also supporting expansion of housing opportunities.

+The Town has a commitment to promoting fair housing policies, recognizing and supporting the objectives of federal and state law prohibiting housing discrimination.
+This historic community is experiencing another transition, moving away from a somewhat isolated and insulated single-family community, to a community with a commitment to encourage and welcome new residents and neighbors, broadening the opportunities for sharing the historic and cultural resources, and the natural environment of Washington Grove, as well as inviting and supporting individuals to share their ethnic, cultural, religious, and family traditions and practices.